Apply for Admission to the JD Program

 Applicants are expected to read the questions on this portion of the application carefully and contact the Office of Admissions with questions.
 Applicants who check "Yes" on any of these questions are required to attach an addendum to their application which provides full disclosure as to the date, offense charge, and disposition related to each event.
 Applicants have a continuing duty to disclose character and fitness issues that may arise between the time of application submission and matriculation.

-UNH Law students who have been legally domiciled in NH continuously for at least twelve months immediately prior to registering for the term in which in-state status is claimed will be eligible for an in-state tuition waiver of $4,000 per academic year.
+UNH Law students who have been legally domiciled in NH continuously for at least twelve months immediately prior to registering for the term in which in-state status is claimed will be eligible for in-state tuition.
 Admitted applicants who claim in-state status on the application will be contacted by Admissions to supply appropriate evidence of domiciliary prior to July 15, 2014.

 Veteran Status / Yellow Ribbon Funding